 - Updated electrical system wiring for easier access and cleaner layout

 Not as many big changes as the 2020 model, but the new engine will definitely feel different.

 Is it a good beginner dirt bike?

-Honestly, I would not recommend the Beta XTrainer if you’re a beginner.
+Honestly, I would not recommend the Beta XTrainer if you need a beginner-friendly dirt bike.
 While it’s detuned compared to other 300cc enduro bikes, the power is just too much when learning how to ride off-road.
 The bottom end power is nice and manageable, but if you accidentally hold it wide open, the XTrainer can get away from you in a hurry.